CONTEXT

 I wanted to understand the needs of the developers

-After establishing the general flow of the application, I began meeting and having informal discussions with the development team to understand how we could streamline the design-to-development handoff.
-Below are some of the key pain points that surfaced.
+After defining the app’s general flow, I held informal discussions with the development team to explore ways to streamline the design-to-development handoff.
+Key pain points that emerged are listed below.

 Time Consuming